-The pro forma consolidated balance sheet data as of December 31, 2010 has been adjusted to give effect to (A) the Issuance of a total of 3/,190,/50 Series CI preferred shares on January 14, 2011 with net proceeds of US\$\( \)5.50 million and (B) the automatic conversion of all of our outstanding preferred shares into 244,515,330 Class B ordinary shares immediately prior to completion of this offering.

-The pro forma as adjusted consolidated balance sheet data as of December 31, 2010 has been adjusted to give effect to (A) the pro forma adjustments as set forth in (1) above and (B) the issuance and sale of 75,000,000 Class A ordinary shares in the form of ADSs by us in this offering, at the initial public offering price of US\$\( 12.50\) per ADS, the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no exercise by the underwriters of over-allotment options to acquire additional ADSs.
+The proforma as adjusted consolidated balance sheet data as of December 31, 2010 has been adjusted to give effect to (A) the issuance of a total of 37,150,750 Series C1 preferred shares on January 14, 2011 and February 17, 2011, with net proceeds of US\$35.0 million and (B) the automatic conversion of all of our outstanding preferred shares into 244,515,330 Class B ordinary shares immediately prior to completion of this offering.
+The pro forma as adjusted consolidated balance sheet data as of December 31, 2010 has been adjusted to give effect to (A) the pro forma adjustments as set forth in (1) above and (B) the issuance and sale of 78,000,000 Class A ordinary shares in the form of ADSs by us in this offering, at the initial public offering price of US\$15.00 per ADS, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no exercise by the underwriters of over-allotment options to acquire additional ADSs.
 (2)